H. M. Tomlinson: Other works

-Reception
+Reception and style

-Tomlinson was much admired in the 1920s.
-In 1921, Christopher Morley praised what he saw as the "exquisite, considered prose" to be found in Tomlinson's 1918 book of essays, Old Junk:How direct and satisfying a passage to the mind Mr. Tomlinson's paragraphs have.
+Tomlinson was widely admired during the interwar period for the quality of his prose and for his reflective travel and maritime writing.
+In 1921, the American journalist, novelist, essayist and poet Christopher Morley praised what he saw as the "exquisite, considered prose" to be found in Tomlinson's 1918 book of essays, Old Junk:How direct and satisfying a passage to the mind Mr. Tomlinson's paragraphs have.
 How they build and cumulate, how the sentences shift, turn and move in delicate loops and ridges under the blowing wind of thought, like the sand of the dunes that he describes in one essay.
 Frederic P. Mayer, however, writing in the Virginia Quarterly Review, expressed a less admiring view:

 Because his book is labeled fiction, H. M. Tomlinson, with the publication of his first novel, "Gallions Reach," is gaining fame.
 Before, Tomlinson, essayist and traveler, enjoyed but a limited distinction.
 Recently, however, and mainly through "Gallions Reach," there has grown a Tomlinson vogue.
 He has been praised as "a second Conrad."
 The truth is, Tomlinson does not derive from nor resemble Conrad.

+In the preface to his critically-acclaimed short story collection Miguel Street (1959), the novelist V. S. Naipaul cited Tomlinson as an inspiration, and one from whom he learned how to be a writer.

+Tomlinson's 1912 travel narrative The Sea and the Jungle, based on his voyage up the Amazon River, came to be regarded as a classic of English travel literature.
+His writing was also shaped by his experiences as a war correspondent during the First World War, which left him deeply disillusioned by modern industrial warfare.

+The literary critic Derek Severn wrote that Tomlinson "was a writer of singular integrity and individuality who published nothing that was not distinguished, whether in essays and criticism, or works of travel, or novels—though these were, in strict terms, the least satisfactory of his books, the whole being usually less than the sum of the parts."